POP Poetry Auckland Council

 I delivered my paper in the event, ‘Turn Four’.
 The introduction to this turn / event in the symposium, given in the curatorial statement, questions how voice performs its ‘textual cousin.’
 The statement questions how our bodies sense rather than only hear, and how writing, when read through voice and mixed with breath ‘expands exponentially’.

-Afterwards, I received ‘gifts’ of other’s creations they had done whilst I had performed my paper—these can be seen here.
+Afterwards, I received ‘gifts’ of other’s creations they had done whilst I had performed my paper (see images below).